MaxDps, Hekili, HeroRotation, ConRo, and Ovale faceoff in this World of Warcraft Addon Showdown!

 Have you ever looked at how many addons you can install in World of Warcraft?
 If you haven’t, I will save you the trouble because I looked the other day and there were nearly 10,000!
 With so many addons, it is not surprising that many have overlapping features.
 It is also not surprising that some players get overwhelmed when trying to pick which ones to use.
 To help you, I decided to review and compare addons with similar features.
 This time around, we will look at DPS rotation addons in WoW.

 If you aren’t familiar with these bad boys, they are mods that recommend what spell you should cast next to maximize your DPS.
-If you are a visual person, you can check out the video I made for this guide on YouTube.
+If you are a visual person, you can check out the video I made for this guide (you can watch it embedded here or on YouTube)

 Alright, let’s jump right into it!